cyberconcepts/loops/README.txt

 Node Schema Adapters
 --------------------

-When creating or editing (more precisely: configuring) a node you may specify what you want to do with respect to the node's target: associate an existing one or create a new one (with specifying the target's type), and give an URI that will be used to identify the target.
-(Internally the reference to the target will be stored as a relation so that the target may be moved or renamed without any problems.)
+When configuring a node you may specify what you want to do with respect to the node's target: associate an existing one or create a new one.

   >>> from loops.interfaces import INodeConfigSchema
   >>> from loops.view import NodeConfigAdapter